 Volume of Earth

 Since Earth is roughly spherical, calculating its volume is relatively simple.
 The equatorial radius is most commonly used to calculate the volume of Earth, so as not to leave out any territory.
-Using the mathematical formula for calculating the volume of a sphere, it has been estimated that the volume of Earth is roughly 259 trillion cubic miles.
+Using the mathematical formula for calculating the volume of a sphere, it has been estimated that the volume of Earth is roughly 259 billion cubic miles.
 Mathematicians have also developed a more accurate form to measure Earth's volume, which includes the use of the reference ellipsoid model.
 The volume calculated using the model is extremely accurate, and is similar to the value determined by NASA.

 Importance of Earth's Size